ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #at-retrieval title="Retrieving an Access Token"}

-To determine the AS in charge of a resource hosted at the RS, C can
+To determine the authorization server in charge of a resource hosted
-send an initial Unauthorized Resource Request message to the RS.
-The RS then
+at the resource server, the client can send an initial Unauthorized
+Resource Request message to the resource server.
+The resource server
-denies the request and sends an AS Request Creation Hints message containing the address
+then denies the request and sends an AS Request Creation Hints message
-of its AS back to the client as
+containing the address of its authorization server back to the client
-specified in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
+as specified in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.

-Once the client knows the authorization server's address, it can
+Once the client knows the authorization server's address, it can send
-send an access token request to the token endpoint at the AS as
+an access token request to the token endpoint at the authorization
-specified in {{I-D.ietf-ace-oauth-authz}}.
-As the access token request
+server as specified in {{I-D.ietf-ace-oauth-authz}}.
+As the access
-as well as the response may contain confidential data, the
+token request as well as the response may contain confidential data,
-communication between the client and the authorization server must be
+the communication between the client and the authorization server must
-confidentiality-protected and ensure authenticity.
-C may have been
+be confidentiality-protected and ensure authenticity.
+The client may
-registered at the AS via the OAuth 2.0 client registration mechanism as
+have been registered at the authorization server via the OAuth 2.0
-outlined in Section 5.3 of {{I-D.ietf-ace-oauth-authz}}.
+client registration mechanism as outlined in Section 5.3 of
+{{I-D.ietf-ace-oauth-authz}}.

 The access token returned by the authorization server can then be used
 by the client to establish a new DTLS session with the resource